 Creating a course in your school

-Once your school is up and running it’s time for you to start creating that course that’s been floating around in your head for months.
+Once your school is up and running it’s time for you to start creating that course that’s floating around in your head for months.
 We already have a ton of content on how you can actually get your content planned out and created, but we haven’t talked much about getting it up into your Teachable school yet.

 Fill this out with the title of your course, the authors, a subtitle, and a description and then hit “Create Course”.

 This section is where you can add and fill out the different sections and lectures in your course.

 There are four different pricing plans you can use for your course.
 Free is pretty self-explanatory.
 Subscriptions allow you to choose a monthly or annual price your students pay.
 One-time purchases give your students lifetime access to your course for a fixed price.
 Payment plans allow your students to pay a fraction of the total cost each month until the course is paid off.

 Once you hit publish on your course a page opens where you have a lot of customization options.
 Plus, you can refine the information you filled out in the beginning, customize your SEO, add branding and promo videos, and delete or duplicate your course.